MileHacker Logo

 Essential Sightseeing Note

 Many attractions close relatively early, especially outside peak season.
-Confirm business hours in advance to make the most of your day.
+Confirm business hours before to maximize your day.

 For a seamless experience, consider pre-booking tickets for major attractions, specifically during busy periods, to avoid long queues.